ChristianVillalba/personal-site/README.md

 -Django: Social Media Site
 -"This site"
 All the projects are already on my GitHub Repositories.
-NO personal information (email, phone number, etc uploaded to GitHub)
+No personal information included (email, phone number, LinkedIn, etc uploaded to GitHub).